tengen14/Wikipedia-Viewer/README.md

 # Wikipedia Article Searcher

-A basic searchbar used to find articles using the wikipedia API
+A basic searchbar used to find articles using the Wikipedia API.
+Can also click on link that brings user to random Wikipedia article.

 Technologies used: